Perhaps the most important strategic consideration in Progressive Knockout Tournaments (PKOs) is whether you cover your opponents or they cover you.

 The reason for this is that there is so much more upside to winning the hand than in regular MTTs.
 You essentially win four types of equity:

-• The immediately realized equity for winning the bounty.
+• The immediately realized equity for winning the present bounty.

-• The potential future equity of winning your own bounty when you win the whole tournament.
+• The potential equity of winning your own bounty in the future (when you win the whole tournament).

-Covering players at your table in a PKO makes every hand more profitable.
+Covering players at your table in a PKO boosts the profitability of every hand.

-Let’s look at two similar spots from the GTO Wizard database to highlight this.
-In both these examples, we are looking at a PKO spot with 70% of the field remaining, the average stack is 60BBs, and we are the BTN with 44BBs.
+Let’s look at two similar spots that can be found in our database to highlight this.
+In both these examples, we are looking at a PKO spot with 70% of the field remaining, the average stack is 60bb, and we are the BTN with 44bb.

-Now let’s look at this very similar spot, here is the table set-up:
+Now let’s look at this very similar spot:

 As mentioned most of the details are the same, but in this example, the BTN covers the Small Blind.
 This is their opening range and the EV of each hand in the range: